abetlen/llama-cpp-python/README.md

 #### Basic function calling through chat template (if supported)

 The following example will use the Tool Use chat template as specified in GGUF (only Command R has this for now).
-Many other models could support this if the chat templates were added, while others like [this](https://huggingface.co/CISCai/gorilla-openfunctions-v2-SOTA-GGUF) one supports it with its default template.
+Many other models could support this if the chat templates were added, while others like [this](https://huggingface.co/CISCai/gorilla-openfunctions-v2-SOTA-GGUF) one and [this](https://huggingface.co/CISCai/Mistral-7B-Instruct-v0.3-SOTA-GGUF) one supports it with its default template.

 ```python
 from llama_cpp import Llama